-If an inmate has a need for education services and is placed on an academic list through the DAI classification committee, Correctional Education instructors will administer a full TABE and Comprehensive Adult Student Assessment Systems (CASAS) battery.
-These tests are aimed to gather a full understanding of an inmate’s math and reading needs and estimated grade level.
+If an incarcerated individual has a need for education services and is placed on an academic list through the DAI classification committee, Correctional Education instructors will administer a full TABE and Comprehensive Adult Student Assessment Systems (CASAS) battery.
+These tests are aimed to gather a full understanding of an incarcerated individuals math and reading needs and estimated grade level.
 Here, it is critical that all barriers to receiving educational services be mitigated to avoid potential disruptions of the learning process.

-These services are made available to the inmate population by the Division of Rehabilitative Programs.
+These services are made available to the incarcerated individuals population by the Division of Rehabilitative Programs.
 However, access to programming can sometimes be determined by safety and security issues.
-DRP plays a critical role to ensure inmates are provided literacy improvement opportunities, rich literature content, law library services, and research materials for college classes.
+DRP plays a critical role to ensure they are provided literacy improvement opportunities, rich literature content, law library services, and research materials for college classes.

-Once an inmate reaches a High School Diploma or Equivalency (GED, HiSet) level of education, DRP works with local and national colleges to provide both on-site face-to-face college and college correspondence.
+Once an incarcerated individual reaches a High School Diploma or Equivalency (GED, HiSet) level of education, DRP works with local and national colleges to provide both on-site face-to-face college and college correspondence.
 DAI plays a critical role in the assignment process for these courses as they can significantly change from semester to semester – this drives a large workload for DAI.
-Creating and maintaining flexibility in assignments and scheduling allow the inmate to attend college, assignments, jobs, or other programming.
+Creating and maintaining flexibility in assignments and scheduling allow the incarcerated individuals to attend college, assignments, jobs, or other programming.

 - College Programming

-While DRP delivers the career technical programming, inmates are also placed through the DAI classification and inmate assignment process.
-This programming, geared toward an inmate nearing their earliest possible release date, is often complicated by other inmate programming needs and priorities, further creating complexities for the DAI classification and assignment process.
-Additionally, DAI’s Inmate Assignments prioritizes placement in these programs for inmates closest to release with the highest risk and highest needs.
+While DRP delivers the Career and Technical Education training, incarcerated individuals are also placed through the DAI classification and the incarcerated individual assignment process.
+This programming, geared toward incarcerated individuals nearing their earliest possible release date, is often complicated by other incarcerated individuals programming needs and priorities, further creating complexities for the DAI classification and assignment process.
+Additionally, DAI’s Incarcerated Individual Assignments prioritizes placement in these programs for incarcerated individuals closest to release with the highest risk and highest needs.
 This classification is often complicated by educational location, custody issues, and institutional job and other assignments needed prior to release.
-To be successful in CTE programming, having an appropriate math and reading level are often critical aspects.
-DRP’s Career Technical Education programming under DRP acts as a pre-apprenticeship program to potential Institutional and Prison Industry Authority jobs.

-Once an inmate reaches a High School Diploma or Equivalency (GED, HiSet) level of education, DRP works with local and national colleges to provide both on-site face-to-face college and college correspondence.
+Once an incarcerated individual reaches a High School Diploma or Equivalency (GED, HiSet) level of education, DRP works with local and national colleges to provide both on-site face-to-face college and college correspondence.
 DAI plays a critical role in the assignment process for these courses as they can significantly change from semester to semester – this drives a large workload for DAI.
-Creating and maintaining flexibility in assignments and scheduling to allow the inmate to attend college, assignments, jobs, or other programming.
+Creating and maintaining flexibility in assignments and scheduling to allow the incarcerated individual to attend college, assignments, jobs, or other programming.

-Inmate may continue receiving treatment and educational programming in-prison or may elect, if eligible, to participate in community-based reentry programs.
+Incarcerated individuals may continue receiving treatment and educational programming in prison or may elect, if eligible, to participate in community-based reentry programs.